ahawkins/hawkins.io/performance-consultation.md

 their apps faster and pass on knowledge.
 I've never had an unsatisified customer.

+> Adam came prepared with suggestions on how we could improve our
+> app.
+He the deep knowledge of both Rails and Ember needed to
+> troubleshoot key performance issues.
+Not only did he offer pieces of
+> example code – he even wrote an entire blog post for us!
+<cite> Nick Wientge, CTO <a href="http://crowdhall.com">Crowdhall</a></cite>

 If you are unsatisfied the result, I will give you 100% of your money back.

 ## "The brainstorm" Package